 Favorite Books About Pumpkins

-Here are a few other books you may wish to include in your pumpkin unit.
+Here are a few other nonfiction texts you may wish to include in your pumpkin unit.
 These are affiliate links, but the suggestions are my own.

 Seed, Sprout, Pumpkin Pie! by Jill Esbaum

-This book will get your in the fall spirit for sure!
+This book will get you in the fall spirit for sure!
+This book shares each stage of the pumpkin life cycle:

 From a Seed to a Pumpkin by Wendy Pfeffer